Constructing Dynamic FHIR Models

 factory = ResourceFactory(enable_packages=True)

-# Load US Core Implementation Guide version 5.0.1
+# Load the US Core implementation guide

 factory.load_package("hl7.fhir.us.core", "5.0.1")